Ark0N/-CS2-Benchmark-Automation/README.md

 Just install the - **CS2 FPS Benchmark Workshop Map**:
   [Download Here](https://steamcommunity.com/sharedfiles/filedetails/?id=3240880604) (must be subscribed)

+In Steam Settings disable "Ask which account to use each time Steam start"

 No complicated setup, no manual steps — just **click once to set up**, and **click once to benchmark**.